skyl/corpora/.devcontainer/README.md

        - Update `.env` file with `CORPORA_CLIENT_ID` and `CORPORA_CLIENT_SECRET`.

 7. **Rebuild DevContainer:**
-   - Reload the container to apply `.env` updates.
+   - Reload to apply `.env` changes.

 ## Usage Example

-With `.env` configured and the devcontainer running, use CLI commands from the project root:
+With `.env` configured and the devcontainer running, use CLI commands:

 ```bash
 corpora corpus init